Komrod/pixi-es6/README.md

 ## Installation

-After cloning the prject:
+After cloning the project:

 ```
 npm install
 ```

-To start the server in Developpment mode:
+To start the server in development mode:
 ```
 npm start
 ```